DaliaBasa/Active-Directory/ActiveDirectory.md

 Booting from the network could be problematic, if there are issues in the inner network, then you might not be able to use your computer, it also causes network traffic over the LAN network.

 # Directory Services
+Directory services are network-based services, it organizes, and stores information about the enterprise and the users.
+Directory services are also a collection of processes that runs applications for the enterprise, access control, and other resources as well as resources planning.

+Directory services information can be distributed among many different computers, but performing searches and maintenance is done on a single database.
+Directory services allows accessing information from different computers that are connected to the directory services as well as different operating systems.
+Directory services supports a hierarchical naming model, make searches, and replications.

 # Lightweight Directory Access Protocol (LDAP)